-By tracking the sun in your garden before you plant anything will be really helpful.
+By tracking the sun in your garden before you begin planting can be really helpful.
 Even if you have a balcony, knowing where the sun and shade is at any given time makes growing things easier.
 Here is the basic outline:

 - Choose the day you are going to do the tracking part because you need to be home all day to do it.

 - In the morning, mark your map with one colour and show where the sun is and at what time.
 This gives you your starting point.
-(You don’t need to get up at dawn to do this, but get up fairly early so you see the morning sun.
-(I started mine around 7am).
+(You don’t need to get right up at dawn to do this, but get up as early as possible so you see the morning sun.
 From then until noon, look every hour and mark where the sun is.
-Toward the afternoon you may find you need to add the other two colours of pen because it starts to get a little confusing.
-Tip: I just kept setting my oven timer for an hour allowing me to do other things around the house without forgetting about my map.
+Toward the afternoon you may find you need to add the other two colours of pen because the markings get a little jumbled.

 - After noon, get out your afternoon labelled map and begin the process again.
-I stopped the tracking at about 6pm because it was still a little early in the season.
-The great thing is you can always add to your map.
+Stop tracking at sunset or when you feel you have enough data.
+If your garden is in the shade you won’t need to go until sunset because there is no change.
+You can always add to your map.

 I had to make four maps because I couldn’t fit everything on one page.
 If you need to make multiple maps that is fine, just be sure to label them.
 You may want to do one for the front, one for the back yard one for side yard etc.